We are committed to becoming a Co-operative Council which involves devolving power to our residents.

-You can apply for the Co-operative Glasgow Business Development Fund via the following application, please read the supporting documents under related documents before making and a submitting your application form.
+Please apply for the Co-operative and Social Enterprise Fund please using the Online Application Form.
+Please read the supporting documents under related documents before submitting your application form.

 Glasgow City Council